| Academic

 a few people, such as homosexuals or doctors who perform abortions or teachers

+who teach about evolution, as both un-American or un-Christian.
 "But if it is a more fundamental and important description of Christian

 beliefs to say that Christians believe all people are equal regardless